FENECON Home 6, 10 & 15 assembly and operating instructions

 |

-In addition to the pure information display, all FEMS extensions purchased additionally , such as those for integrating a heat pump, Heating element, e-charging station or combined heat and power plant (CHP), are also listed in the Online Monitoring.
+In addition to the pure information display, all additionally purchased FEMS extensions, such as for integrating a heat pump, Heating element, combined heat and power plant (CHP), are also listed in Online Monitoring.
 Their functionality can be controlled via the corresponding widget.

 9.1.1.
 Access for the end customer

-Access for the end customer is generated automatically once commissioning is complete and sent to the end customer by email.
+Access for the end customer is generated automatically after commissioning is complete and sent to the end customer by email.

 The terms and conditions still need to be confirmed here, then the monitoring is available without restrictions.